pyeventsourcing/eventsourcing/docs/topics/tutorial/part1.rst

 for storing the current state of the application by using some kind of database technology.

-The interface layer might be a graphical user interface that directly connects to the application layer, or a remote client that connects to a server such as Web browser and Web server where the interface is partly in the client and partly on the server, or a mobile application that works in a similar way.
-The interface layer might also be a suite of test cases, that directly uses the application layer.
+The interface layer might involve a graphical user interface that directly connects to the application layer, or a remote client that connects to a server such as Web browser and Web server where the interface is partly in the client and partly on the server, or a mobile application that works in a similar way.
+The interface layer might also involve a suite of test cases, that directly uses the application layer.
 When developing a new piece of software, it can make good sense to start by writing tests that represent what a user might usefully do with the software.
 An application can then be developed to pass these tests.
 A Web or graphical user interface or mobile app can then be developed that uses the application, repeating the commands and queries that were expressed in the tests.
 In